- Server generates a message for the user to sign (message follows SIWE standard).

 Generating Messages

-The Connect Wallet Button
+The Connect Wallet Button comes with anauth

 prop, that can be used to showcase a “Sign In” state after the user connects their wallet.